How Marketing and Finance Think Differently

 That night Sandy lost sleep.
 She began to question if she was successfully fulfilling her CFO governance role to have fiduciary control of the corporate assets and effectively serve as a strategic advisor to the CEO and the board of directors.
 Sandy worried.
 She wondered, “Should I be forcing Jim to shift his mindset along with the sales vice president to view customers as investments in a portfolio?
 This shift would maximize the return on investment (ROI) from customers which in turn would optimize the rate of shareholder wealth creation.

 That same night Jim also lost sleep.
-His marketing team was instructing their customers’ store outlets to position the kitty litter cardboard display with the attractive blond to be located near the retailer’s food aisle.
+His marketing team was instructing their customers’ store outlets to position the kitty litter cardboard display to be located near the retailer’s food aisle.
 Jim worried.
 He thought to himself, “Maybe there would be relatively higher sales if the display was positioned near the retailer’s hardware goods aisle.”

 A butterfly’s wings – marketing versus finance